Is BMI an Accurate Measure of Health?

 Around 200 years ago, being overweight was not generally seen as a significant health issue since low body weight was the leading concern of medical practitioners.

-But with the rise of science, the correlation between excess weight and morbidity became clearer.
+However, with the rise of science, the correlation between excess weight and morbidity became clearer.
 At the beginning of the 20th century, insurance companies began to use weight charts to facilitate the standardization of the medical selection process.

 The need for a more practical index became more apparent in the 1950s when numerous actuaries reported the increased mortality of their overweight policyholders.